symbio-n0mad/clipboardReplace/README.md

 ##  Tip: Run via Keyboard Shortcut (Windows)

-For quick access, it's highly recommended to run the script via a **custom keyboard shortcut** in Windows.
+For quick access - without having to use the command line, it's highly recommended to run the script via a **custom keyboard shortcut** in Windows.
 You can achieve this easily using a **desktop shortcut** that launches PowerShell with the correct arguments.

 ###  Setup Steps